kimny817/cis530_wine_project/README.md

 Baseline folder contains source code of baseline model.
 _length.py_ computes the accuracy based by training a linear model using the length of wine reviews

+## Naive Bayes
+Naive Bayes foler contains source code for Naive Bayes model.
+1) _naivebayes.py-: you can specify in the code so that you can run NB with word-count or tf-idf and its n-gram.
+The command is the following. _python naivebayes.py --train [TRAIN FILE] --test [TEST FILE]_

 ## Wordvec
 Wordvec folder contains source code for 2 wordvec models:
 1) _concat.py_: concatenates the word vector of words in each wine review to train model.